danielrcardenas/danielrcardenas/README.md

 - 😄 Pronouns: He/Him/His

-- ⚡ Fun fact: A coder who likes coffee.
+- ⚡ Fun fact: A coder who likes philosophy.

 <!--
 **danielrcardenas/danielrcardenas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.